Healthedata1/Flask-PL/pages/discovery.md

        `GET Group?_summary=true&type=person&characteristic=[Code value]&value-reference=[Value value]`

-Server Success Criteria: The server responds with a Bundle of Group entries where each entry has the same characterisic code/value pair  (e.g.,  location=Location/[location_id])
+Server Success Criteria: The server responds with a Bundle of Group entries where each entry has the same characteristic code/value pair  (e.g.,  location=Location/[location_id])

 Client Success Criteria: The client provides a selector listing above characteristic name-value pairs.
 When selected, a query returns the patient lists that are managed by the selected Organization.

-{% include "charactersticlist.html" %}
+{% include "characteristic_list.html" %}